azl397985856/leetcode/thinkings/basic-data-structure-en.md

 ### Stack

-Stack is a kind of blocked sequence.
+Stack is a kind of limited sequence.
 It only supports to add or remove element at the **top** of stack.

 In IT area, a stack is an ADT (abstract data type) for representing a set of elements.